flameberry/FlameberryWeb/content/english/pages/documentation.md

 ## Getting Started with Flameberry Engine

 Welcome to Flameberry Engine, a powerful and versatile game engine designed to empower developers in creating immersive and dynamic gaming experiences.
 This guide will walk you through the process of cloning the project, setting up dependencies, and building Flameberry Engine for the first time.

+**Note: Flameberry Engine has support for MacOS and Windows.
+Linux platform is not tested yet, but you can give it a try!**

 ### Prerequisites